 Months of entry

-This programme has been designed to analyse and explain how the modern uses of power and force interface with the requirements and the expectations of that body of international law which addresses the use of coercion and the conduct of conflict at international and sub-national levels.
-It combines an understanding of the theory and practice of the uses of power and force by states to achieve national and international security objectives with an appreciation of the development and implementation of international law as it attempts to control coercion and to limit violence in the international arena.
+An understanding of the theory and practice of the uses of power and force by states to achieve national and international security objectives will be combined with an appreciation of the development and implementation of international law as it attempts to control coercion and to limit violence in the international arena.

 Qualification and course duration